artnerdnet/WWCodeBarcelona/Github - HackNight/Commit_Push_Pull.md

 ### Status

 `git status` will show you every file that has been modified and is being tracked by the repository.
-There are some files that are not tracked sometimes.
+There are some files that are not tracked sometimes, status will also show untracked files unless they're ignored by `.gitignore`.
 Read more about [untracked files here](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).

 ### Add files